 Equal-Cost Mult-Path (ECMP) routing functionality was introduced in NSX to provide scalability and resilience improvements to routes.
 Network Insight now shows potential paths when ECMP routing is involved.
 Also ECMP Edges are displayed in the VM to VM path widget.
 This allows you to quickly determine the ideal configuration and whether there are gaps in your configuration.
 Additionally, you can understand where ECMP is enabled and thus where a DFW or 3rd party firewall would be required for your microsegmentation strategy.

-There are a number of other features we announced with vRealize Network Insight 3.5, which I’ll be covering in a second post, including our new NSX Edge dashboard, improved dashboard navigation, additional third party device support, and data source migration.
-In the meantime, you can visit our overview blog on vRealize Network Insight 3.5.
+There are a number of other features we announced with vRealize Network Insight 3.5, including our new NSX Edge dashboard, improved dashboard navigation, additional third party device support, and data source migration.
+You can visit our overview blog on vRealize Network Insight 3.5 for further information.

 With each release, VMware is continuing to remain ahead of the curve as the market leader for underlay and overlay network visibility and management.
 Stay tuned!